shevaathalla/edtech-go/README.md

 # Edtech

-API collection for Edtech application
+API collection for Edtech application, Edtech is basically an edu tech platform

 ## Tech Stack